ilkkamtk/JavaScript-english/vuorovaikutteiset_ohjelmat.md

         console.log(all);
 ```

+## Template strings (Template literals)
+Template literals are literals delimited with backtick (```) characters, allowing for multi-line strings, for string interpolation with embedded expressions, and for special constructs called tagged templates.

 ## Feed reading
 In the previous examples, the printouts produced by the programs were always the same, and the user could not influence their content in any way.